Country /Region

 Let us take an example and explore the way to formulate

-Matrix is a non - retardant material which prevents the release of drug from the system.
-Let us take Propranolol Hydrochloride as a drug molecule and HPMC (K100 M), (K50 M) and Ethyl Cellulose as matrix formers
+drug molecule and HPMC (K100 M), (K50 M) and Ethyl Cellulose as matrix formers

-Ethyl Cellulose is a Hydrophobic polymer and it is porus and it is generally mixed with Hydrophilic polymers to retard the release from the matrix of Hydrophilic polymers
+it is generally mixed with Hydrophilic polymers to retard the release from the

 Take Microcrystalline cellulose as diluents (Avicel pH 102)